Melanoma.

 Local Recurrence of Melanoma

-Most melanoma diagnosed nowadays in Australia has an excellent prognosis.
+Melanoma cases diagnosed in Australia today have an excellent prognosis.

-A “local recurrence” can be implied by a melanoma that subsequently appears close to the original one.
+A ‘local recurrence’ can be implied by a melanoma that appears close to the original one.
 In other words, a new skin lesion near a scar from an excised melanoma might be a local recurrence.

 There are two types of local recurrence:

-A routine skin check will therefore include close examination of the skin next to the scar from a previously removed melanoma.
+Therefore, a routine skin check will include a close examination of the skin next to the scar from a previously removed melanoma.

 New drugs for advanced melanoma